Faith deconstruction: Definitions

 The term can have a range of meanings.
 Alisa Childers defines deconstruction as "the process of systematically dissecting and often rejecting the beliefs you grew up with".
 Tyler Huckabee, writing for Relevant magazine, defines it as "a process of re-examining the faith you grew up with".
 John Stonestreet and Timothy Padgett note that it is used both descriptively (covering everything from the deconversion of Kevin Max, through the soul searching of Derek Webb, to the theological revisions of Jen Hatmaker and Rob Bell), or prescriptively ("recommended, especially to those questioning what they’ve grown up with, as a courageous thing to do").

 Alan Jamieson, in his book A Churchless Faith, describes faith deconstruction as follows:

 The deconstruction of their previously received faith leads people engaged in this process to successively examine the individual components of their faith.
 People engaged in the deconstruction of their faith remove each article of the belief and value system of their received faith and submit it to a process of ongoing reflection.
 This process involves a questioning and scrutinizing of the particular belief or value.
 The important aspect of this process is that each component of their faith is critiqued on the basis of whether the individual will appropriate it as part of their own personal belief or value system.

 There is broad agreement that the term is derived from Jacques Derrida's philosophical concept of deconstruction.
 David Hayward, also known as "nakedpastor", says that he "co-opted the term" from Derrida, whose work he was reading at the time his beliefs started to erode.

 Spread

 Notable advocates of faith deconstruction include internet comedy duo Rhett McLaughlin and Link Neal (who published multiple podcast episodes detailing their spiritual deconstruction), John D. Caputo (who in 2007 wrote What Would Jesus Deconstruct?: The Good News of Postmodernism for the Church), and Richard Rohr.
 Prominent former Christians who underwent deconstruction include Joshua Harris (whose book I Kissed Dating Goodbye was foundational to purity culture and who briefly offered a course on deconstruction), Abraham Piper, and Marty Sampson.

 As of February 2022, there were 293,026 posts on Instagram using the hashtag #deconstruction.

-On Reddit, the r/Deconstruction community had almost 10,000 members as of March 2025.